lordecaii/JARVIS-PC-Assistant/README.md

 pip install speechrecognition edge-tts pygame wikipedia openai python-dotenv Microsoft Edge must be installed on your system (required for TTS).

 OpenAI API Key
 Create an .env file inside the folder.
 Replace the placeholder with the actual key you received from OpenAI: textOPENAI_API_KEY=sk-proj-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX Get your key at: https://platform.openai.com/account/api-keys

 Installation
-Clone the repository or download the files:
-Bashgit clone <repo-url>
-cd jarvis
+Open a terminal (CMD/PowerShell) in the project folder and type the following cd Desktop\"folder_name"
+Run the following command in the terminal to install all the required libraries at once: pip install -r requirements.txt
 Add your OpenAI API key to the .env file (as shown above).
-Install all dependencies at once by opening a terminal ( CMD / PowerShell ) in the project folder and running: pip install -r requirements.txt
 ```

 ## Usage